 My teaching, which builds on my research interests, addresses philosophical questions arising from the Abrahamic traditions of Christianity, Islam and Judaism, as well as non-theistic traditions such as Buddhism, and atheistic/agnostic positions.
 I teach units on the philosophy of religion, ethics, philosophical atheism/agnosticism, and Neoplatonism as the philosophical common ground of the Jewish, Christian and Islamic religious traditions.
-I also contribute to team-taught units including the Symposium, and Issues in Religion.

 The Cambridge Platonists at the origins of Enlightenment: texts, debates, and reception (1650-1730) (Cambridge University Lead)

 Leech, D., 2020, 'That Miracle of the Christian World' Origenism and Christian Platonism in Henry More.
 Hengstermann, C. (ed.).
 Münster: Aschendorff

 Research output: Chapter in Book/Report/Conference proceeding › Chapter in a book